raulnq/articles/cl368gxuy02j2mqnvde8i3hfh.md

 ## Code

-Let's begin installing Nuke:
+Let's start by installing Nuke:

 ```powershell
 dotnet tool install Nuke.GlobalTool --global
 ```

-Then in the same path of your solution, run:
+Then, in the same directory as your solution, run:

 ```powershell
  nuke :setup
 ```

-Nuke will start to ask questions to configure your build project:
+Nuke will start asking questions to set up your build project:

 ```powershell
 NUKE Global Tool version 6.0.1 (Windows,.NETCoreApp,Version=v3.1)